Josh Naylor Player Props: Guardians vs. Pirates

 Josh Naylor At The Plate

-- Naylor leads Cleveland with 97 hits, batting .313 this season with 35 extra-base hits.
+- Naylor leads Cleveland in total hits (99) this season while batting .314 with 37 extra-base hits.

-- Naylor has driven home a run in 38 games this year (45.8%), including more than one RBI in 21.7% of his games and producing three or more of his team's runs on eight occasions..
+- In 46.4% of his games this year, Naylor has had at least one RBI.
+He's picked up more than one in 22.6% and driven in three or more of his team's runs in nine contests.

+- In 30 of 84 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.